 Three Grand Slams and fourth place on England’s all-time try list with 30 would give him superstar status even without his Lions heroics, which reached new heights with his drop-goal in Durban to beat the 1997 Springboks.
 It was an instinctive moment of magic from a player who always kicked beautifully, having been a goalkicker and fly-half until 19.

-Guscott retired after a groin injury at the 1999 World Cup.
-After working in his salad days as a bus driver, model and PR man as well as a bricklayer, he now works for the BBC as a rugby pundit.
+Guscott retired after a groin injury at RWC 1999.
+After working in his salad days as a bus driver, model and PR man as well as a bricklayer, he now works as a BBC rugby pundit and is business development director for Vizion, an insurance broker.